ibm-cloud-docs/discovery-data/product-overview.md

 {: caption="Checklist for enhancing your chatbot" caption-side="top"}

 For a more detailed look at these steps, take a tutorial that walks you through them.
 For more information, see [Power your assistant with answers from web resources](/docs/discovery-data?topic=discovery-data-tutorial-assistant-fred).

+Alternatively, you can add a generative language service named NeuralSeek between the Watson {{site.data.keyword.discoveryshort}} and {{site.data.keyword.conversationshort}} services.
+For more information, see [Use NeuralSeek to return polished answers from existing help content](/docs/watson-assistant?topic=watson-assistant-tutorial-neuralseek){: external}.

 ## Find trends
 {: #product-overview-mining}